Zoning Bylaw Rewrite

 Share Zoning Bylaw Rewrite on Facebook Share Zoning Bylaw Rewrite on Twitter Share Zoning Bylaw Rewrite on Linkedin Email Zoning Bylaw Rewrite link

-The purpose of the City’s Zoning Bylaw is to:
+The proposed updates to the Zoning Bylaw are designed to:

 Why is a new Zoning Bylaw needed?